sasan-j/htable/avr-gcc/README.md

 After writing byte xorop(byte a[],uint8_t n) from share.c in assembly number of cpu cycles simulated: 110223173

-Fixed a bug in Xorshift random number generators variable size declaration which caused a huge performance issue number of cpu cycles simulated: 34656381
+Fixed a bug in Xorshift random number generators variable size declaration which caused huge performance issue number of cpu cycles simulated: 34656381

+After writing Xorshift in assembly (no improvements :-( but when we finish writing all the code in assembly we would see more enhancements, because mixing C and assembly enforces some overhead) number of cpu cycles simulated: 35892473